Where we stay:

 monastery date back to the 9th century, although the current building,

 erected on the site of an earlier one, is Neo-classical and dates to the

-stark monastery has been restored and converted into a Parador with
+Benedictine monastery has been restored and converted into a

 Portomarin The 3 star Pousada de Portomorin is a